glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 1. P spawns in a map.
 2. P moves through blocks in 8 directions (N, NE, E, SE, S, SW, W, NW).
-3. Within a block, P could interact with container to loot items; enter a building to open shop, meet particular NPC, or encounter specific events inside or outside the building;
+3. Within a block, P could interact with container to loot items; enter a building to open shop (called vendor), meet particular NPC, or encounter specific events inside or outside the building;
 4. During travel, P could encounter zombies, in which fight will be 1-vs-many turn-based manner.
 5. P obtain items, completes missions and events to gain EXP to level up and upgrade their skills, all to make them stronger.
 6. The stronger P is, they could progress to harder areas.